mwhorse46/phanbox/README.md

 - Username: *app*
 - Password: *app*
 - Database: *app*
-- Database dump (will be loaded only once during the first provision): `machine/dump.sql`
+- Database dump (will be imported only once during the first provisioning): `machine/dump.sql`

 If you want to customize these parameters see `machine/ansible/vars/globals.yml` **mysql** section